ReFactor GNNs: Revisiting Factorisation-based Models from a Message-Passing Perspective: Experimental Details: Setup, Hyper-Parameters, and Implementation

 We use grid search to find the best hyper-parameter configuration based on the validation MRR.
 Each training run is done using two Tesla V100~(16GB) GPUs with, where data parallelism was implemented via the \textit{DistributedDataParallel} component of \emph{pytorch-lightning}.
 For inductive learning experiments, inference for all the validation and test queries on small datasets like FB15K237\_v1 takes about 1-5 seconds, while on medium datasets it takes approximately 20 seconds, and on big datasets like WN18RR\_v4 it requires approximately 60 seconds.
 For most training runs, the memory footprint is less than 40\%~(13GB).
 The training time for 20 full passes over the graph is about 1, 7, and 21 minutes respectively for small, medium, and large datasets.

-Our code will be available at \href{https://github.com/facebookresearch/ReFactorGNN}{ReFactorGNN} in recent future.
-Ping us with email if you need an urgent copy.
+Our code will be available at \href{https://github.com/yihong-chen/ReFactorGNN}{ReFactorGNN}.
 We adapted the LADIES subgraph sampler from the GPT-GNN \href{https://github.com/UCLA-DM/GPT-GNN}{codebase}~\cite{gpt_gnn} for sampling on knowledge graphs.
 The datasets we used can be downloaded from the repositories \href{https://github.com/villmow/datasets_knowledge_embedding}{Datasets for Knowledge Graph Completion with Textual Information about Entities} and \href{https://github.com/kkteru/grail}{GraIL - Graph Inductive Learning}.
 We implemented \factorgnns using the \href{https://pytorch-geometric.readthedocs.io/en/latest/notes/create_gnn.html}{\textit{MessagePassing}} API in \textit{PyTorch Geometric}.
 Specially, we used \href{https://pytorch-geometric.readthedocs.io/en/latest/notes/sparse_tensor.html}{\textit{message\_and\_aggregate}} function to compute the aggregated messages.
+Additionally, we note that, a much simplified operator, active forgetting~\citep{NEURIPS2023_6450ea28} can be an alternative way for implementing \factorgnns.
+Going beyond the discusssion betwen FMs and GNNs, \factorgnns especially in their active forgetting implementation can be seen as a meta-learning algorithm, where the inner level consists of the learning of entity embeddings while the outer loop takes care of the relation embeddings.